aliasunder/woke-news/README.md

 ## Features in Progress

-* include both news articles and fact-check/claim search into search bar.
+* include both news articles and fact-check/claim articles in the search bar results.
 Currently only fact-check and claim articles are searchable.
 * update to search results page - improve design, add labels
 * improved mobile experience.
 App is responsive, but the experience could be improved.
 * social-media sharing